sjbennett123/gendermeowster/content/contributors/index.md

     pronouns: they/them
     bio: is a nonbinary, queer, neurodivergent, disabled, Jewish academic and streamer.
 Streaming wise, they love indie games, and academically their doctorate is in linguistic anthropology with a focus on gender.
   - name: nicreative
-    pronouns: she/he
+    pronouns: she/her
     bio: loves balancing sheets and helps the Clowder with tracking receipts.
     picture: niccreative_small.png
   - name: nassattack
     pronouns: she/her
-    bio: is a queer trans content creator and ne'er do well.
+    bio: is a queer trans content creator on YouTube and ne'er do well.
     website: https://youtube.com/@nassattack?si=GaysoNt2XJLZ7VwF
     picture: miranda_nassattack_small.png
   - name: Muiramme